Ichiban Sushi – Colorful Sushi Creations

-When it comes to sushi, I tend to frequent Sakae Sushi. ichiban sushi, on the other hand, is still very new to me, and I’m game to try it out.
+When it comes to sushi, I tend to frequent Sakae Sushi.
+Ichiban Sushi, on the other hand, is still very new to me, and I’m game to try it out.

 The Ichiban menu appears to be rather different from Sakae’s.
-They have whipped up a whole range of colorful sushi that look really enticing!
+They have whipped up a whole range of colourful sushi that look really enticing!
 Based on creativity alone, I feel that Ichiban definitely beats Sakae hands-down.

 I’ll just touch on the sushi that I like, as well as the ones that are rather unusual and worth a mention.

-Of the various types of sushi — nigiri, maki, inari, temaki — my favorite is the inari.
+Of the various types of sushi – nigiri, maki, inari, temaki – my favourite is the inari.
 It’s the kind with the rice encased within a layer of sweet beancurd skin.
 Yummy!
 My pick for the topping was the lobster salad.
 Although I couldn’t exactly tell that it was lobster, just the inari alone was good enough for me.

 Cheese isn’t readily found in sushi, is it?
 Being a lover of both salmon and cheese, having this combination in sushi naturally appeals to me.
-For $1.90, you get a pair of salmon nigiri with the colorful topping of cheese, some spring onion and a little dollop of tomato sauce.
+For $1.90, you get a pair of salmon nigiri with the colourful topping of cheese, some spring onion and a little dollop of tomato sauce.
 Never mind that the combination seems quirky.
 I really liked it!
 The tomato sauce complemented the salmon and cheese surprisingly well.
 I’m a fan!

 The kani mayo was pretty average.
 It’s basically maki with cooked crab stick chopped into smaller pieces.
 I like the fact that it’s served with mayonnaise.
 You simply can’t go wrong with mayonnaise!